michalin/Android_UsbIO/README.md

 Adding ADB to the Path variable can either be done in the control panel or in the terminal window of Android Studio.
 Enter the following there:
 `[Environment]::SetEnvironmentVariable("PATH",$Env:PATH+";$Env:LOCALAPPDATA\Android\Sdk\platform-tools",[EnvironmentVariableTarget]::"User")`
+After that you need to restart Android Studio to apply the changes.

 Now connect your mobile device to the computer via USB and enter `adb tcpip 5555`.
 Make sure that your computer and the device are in the same WLAN network and enter `adb connect <IP address>`.
 The adb is now connected via WLAN.
 This is particularly convenient with the integrated terminal of Android Studio.